GNOME/blueprint-compiler/docs/reference/diagnostics.rst

 This top-level object has no ID, so it can't be referenced elsewhere in the blueprint or the application.

 .. note::
    Technically, it could be referenced in the application, since you can call `Gtk.Builder.get_objects() <https://docs.gtk.org/gtk4/method.Builder.get_objects.html>`_ to get all objects in the blueprint.
-However, this is not recommended.
+However, this is not recommended, since it could break easily if you change the blueprint.

 .. _Diagnostic use_adw_bin: